AlDrean/MyDND/PaladinHomebrew/readme.md

 #### Scalability Based on Charisma
 To ensure that the auras scale effectively with the Paladin's growth, modify the potency of the auras based on the Charisma modifier:
+The lvl part of the scalling can be either the sum or an improvment to the  auras
 - **+1 Charisma:** Coin flip (1d2)
 - **+2 Charisma:** d4
 - **+3 Charisma:** d4 plus coin flip (1d2)
 - **+4 Charisma:** Advantage roll (2d6)
-- **+5 Charisma:** SumMaximum roll of 2d4 or simple 2d4
+- **+5 Charisma:** simple 2d4

 #### To Do
 - **Test Impact:** Evaluate how the scalability of the auras affects gameplay balance, especially in conjunction with the Paladin's level progression.
 - **Annotation:** Consider basic die scaling in function of Charisma for auras.
 This system will need continuous adjustment and feedback to ensure it enhances the Paladin's role without overpowering the class.

 #### Notes
-These changes aim to emphasize the Paladin's role as a leader and protector, making their auras a core aspect of their gameplay identity and strategy.
+These changes aim to emphasize the Paladin's role as a either leader and protector or a menacy to be feared,  making their auras a core aspect of their gameplay identity and strategy.
 Further adjustments may be required based on playtest results.

 ## Smite Changes